Facing Heartbreak and Wondering How to Survive

 *Who will you call if/when your hot water heater breaks?

-*Who can provide emergency childcare or run to the grocery store for you if you are sick?
+*Is there someone who can provide emergency childcare or run to the grocery store for you if you are sick?

 *Who can help you change a tire?

 What about finances?
 What will you need to keep on going?